prule/data-processing-experiment/ReadMe.md

 Now that I have a simple system that lets me load a table, type it, validate it, and generate statistics, it's time to start pulling it together and making it more useful.

 To start with I need to be able to define multiple tables and then I'll need a bit more functionality for tables and columns.
-I'll also need some sample data to make the current use case more interesting.
+I'll also need some more sample data to make the current use case more interesting.

 I've added `deduplicate` and `delimiter` to the table definition configuration:
 ```json5